IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 </div>
 ```

-The `{ComponentTitle}` provides us with some useful properties when it comes to using the toolbar's column hiding UI.
+The `{ComponentName}` provides us with some useful properties when it comes to using the toolbar's column hiding UI.

 By using the `Title` property, we will set the title that is displayed inside the dropdown button in the toolbar.